boudenoodt/Coursera_Getting_Cleaning_data_project/codebook.md

 * tBodyGyroJerkMean

-The complete list with all combinations  contains 561 variables/columns Also provided:
+The complete list with all combinations  contains 561 variables/columns

+Also provided:
  * A file with the 6 possible activities each of the six rows containing an activity Id (1-6) and an activity_label ((WALKING,SITTING...)
  * 2 files containing the subject id for each row in the dataset (one to one relationship) one file for test data and one file for training data
  * 2 files files containing the activity id for each row in the dataset (one to one relationship) one file for test data and one file for training data

-The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 ## the analysis and tranformations

+For our jog we need only 66 variables out of the 561.
+Only the mean() and std() varriables are necessary with the correponding activity en subject.

 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 This results in two datasets a test and a training dataset file "X_train.txt" (7352 rows 561 columns) and a "X_test.txt" (2947 rows 561 columns ) file each having 561 feature/measurments columns/variables but without headers or person info or activity info.
 The corresponding 561 headers are inside a text file "features.txt" and correspond one to one with the 561 feature columns and will be used as headers.
 These headers are then used to select the variables/colums/features with "mean" or "std" in their names.